MaksimDzhangirov/backendBankExample/docs/part54-eng.md

 tasks basically live inside the process's memory, so if the server suddenly goes down, then all of the unprocessed tasks will be lost.

+## Use message broker & background workers

-A better design would be sending the tasks to a queue of a message broker, then having a set of background workers keep polling thw queue to get the tasks and process them.
+A better design would be sending the tasks to a queue of a message broker, then having a set of background workers keep polling the queue to get the tasks and process them.
 One very popular and efficient message broker is Redis.
 Redis stores its data both in memory and persistent storage, and when running on production with Redis sentinel or Redis cluster, we can be